mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 The OID4VCI protocol allows to transfer attestations from Wallet Providers to Issuers (Attestation Providers) through Wallets at two different levels:
 1. They can be sent along the Authorization Request and the Token Request from the Wallet to the Authorization Server (i.e., in step 2 of the above protocol sketch) as a [OAuth 2.0 Attestation-Based Client Authentication](https://datatracker.ietf.org/doc/draft-ietf-oauth-attestation-based-client-auth/).
 This is referred to as a Wallet Attestation.
 It is worth noting that that OAuth 2.0 Attestation-Based Client Authentication must include a Proof-of-Possession to a *Client Instance Key* key also appearing in the Wallet Attestation.
-2. They can be sent in the Credential Request in a `proofs` field from Wallet to Issuance Server (i.e., in step 4 of the above protocol sketch).
+2. They can be sent in the Credential Request in a `proofs` field from Wallet to Credential Issuer (i.e., in step 4 of the above protocol sketch).

 Three proof types are defined within the specification and can be sent along the Credential Request:
 * `jwt`: A JWT proof of possession (PoP) on a (list of) key(s) (i.e., a signature on challenge from context).
 This may also include a `key_attestation` JWT within the header of the `jwt` proof type JWT.
 * `ldp_vp`: A W3C Verifiable Presentation used as PoP.
 * `attestation`: A `key_attestation` JWT which does not include a proof of possession from the Wallet.
 However, it may include a `nonce` from the context of the OID4VCI.
 This can be used to ensure the freshness of the attestation from the Wallet Provider.

-The purpose of the Wallet Attestation is to let the wallet authenticate towards the authorization server as a valid wallet that has not been revoked.
+The purpose of the Wallet Unit Attestation is to let the wallet authenticate towards the authorization server as a valid wallet that has not been revoked.
 The `key_attestation` has the purpose of attesting to how the secret keys, corresponding to the public keys present in the issued credentials, are stored.

 To use this to enable the HLR about the WUA functionality related to Issuance several paths forward are viable: